G-Core/product-documentation/documentation/cloud/bare-metal-servers/advanced-ddos-protection/about-advanced-ddos-protection-for-bare-metal-servers.md

 ---
 title: about-advanced-ddos-protection-for-bare-metal-servers
-displayName: About Advanced DDoS Protection for bare metal servers
+displayName: About Advanced DDoS Protection for Bare Metal
 published: true
 toc:
    --1--How it works: "how-it-works"